OsasAnalyst/cart-abandonment-prediction/README.md

 This project demonstrates the power of machine learning in addressing a key e-commerce challenge: **predicting and reducing cart abandonment**.
 By selecting Logistic Regression as the primary model, the solution ensures that at-risk customers are accurately identified, enabling timely interventions to recover potential lost sales.

-I am committed to applying **data-driven insights** to solve real business problems and create measurable value.
-My focus is on **e-commerce, customer analytics, and predictive modeling**, where data science can directly impact revenue growth and customer retention.
+I am committed to applying **data-driven insights** to solve real business problems and create measurable value, where data science can directly impact revenue growth and customer retention.

 I am open to exploring **full-time opportunities** where I can contribute to business strategy through analytics, as well as **freelance collaborations** with organizations seeking to leverage data for smarter decision-making.